Trois-as/vstroker_for_java/README.md

 TestVstroker.java is a java class to test your Vstroker and display raw data from the accelerometer in a command prompt.

+Many thanks to qdot which have published his driver for the Vstroker in python : https://github.com/qdot/libvstroker.
+It saves a lot of time of reverse engineering.

 How to use :
 - download usb4java at http://usb4java.org
 - compile TestVstroker.java with :